Loading...

 Select the specific period using the filter option (2).

-The high-level tile (3) shows you the total commits for the selected time range.
+The high-level tile (3) shows the total commits for the selected time range.

-The detailed analysis chart shows you the New commits and the count of total commits for the selected period.
+The detailed analysis chart shows the new commits and the cumulative count of total commits for the selected period.
 On the left side, the chart shows the chart trend summary (4).

 Hover over the chart (5) to see the new commits and the total commits for the selected month.